 Lesson 2: Ch.
 4.1-4.2, 5.1-5.3, of Sampling by Steven Thompson, 3rd edition.

-- find the sample size needed for estimating population mean and population total
+- Calculate the sample size needed for estimating population mean and population total,

-- know how to compute the confidence interval for population proportion
+- compute the confidence interval for population proportion,

-- find the sample size to estimate population proportion, and
+- Determine the necessary sample size to estimate the population proportion, and